 Peer-Reviewed Journal Articles.
 In addition to Tech Street and Knovel, many of the other databases contain peer-reviewed journal articles on cutting-edge engineering research.
 This is where you should look for new findings and the most pressing questions and debates in your fields.

 Journals are scholarly publications, published periodically (usually 1-4 times a year), containing information from experts on current research in specific fields.
 An academic journal is usually “peer reviewed” or “refereed.”
 Unlike in magazines, articles in journals are not usually commissioned; nor does one editor decide what is accepted or rejected.
 This usually implies that the information you will find in these sources is far more credible.

 “Peer review” or “refereed” refers to the article submission process: in these types of journals, articles submitted for publication are sent to a number of reviewers who are also experts in the field.
 These reviewers are not given the names of the authors (so the process can be impartial – this is referred to as “blind review”), and decide whether or not the article is accepted for publication, rejected, or sent back for editorial changes before publication.
 This strict review process is intended to ensure impartiality and a high standard of work.
-Ulrich’s Periodical Directory can tell you whether or not a journal is peer reviewed (look for the Referee’s symbol next to the journal name).
+Ulrich’s Web periodical directory can tell you whether or not a journal is peer reviewed (look for the Referee’s symbol next to the journal name).